neilshah13/NusPlanner/README.md

 This project is created using Vue.js and Firebase.

-It is meant to be a web application that aims to encompass all the common functionlities that a NUS student would require.
+It is meant to be a web application that aims to encompass all the common functionalities that a NUS student would require.

 It supports the following features:
 - User Authentication